svaarala/duktape/doc/low-memory.rst

   a full rework of the Duktape C programming model (which assumes string and buffer data is available as plain ``const char *``).

-* Bytecode/const buffer for long Ecmascript functions:
+* Bytecode/const buffer for long ECMAScript functions:

   - Bytecode and constants can be placed in separate buffers.